Suryanra/sqlmagic/README.md

 ## 🚀 **Features**

 ✅ Execute SQL queries and display results in a table format.
-✅ Toggle between **predefined SQL queries** and their corresponding table data.
+✅ Toggle between predefined SQL queries and their corresponding table data.
-✅ View mock data from **CSV files**()with lazy Loading.
+✅ View mock data from CSV files with lazy Loading.<br>
-✅ Interactive **dropdowns** for table selection.
+✅ Interactive dropdowns for table selection.<br>
-✅ Smooth and stylish UI with **CSS styling** and dark mode compatibility.
+✅ Smooth and stylish UI with CSS styling and dark mode compatibility.<br>
-✅ Store history so that can be used any time if needed again.
+✅ Store history so that can be used any time if needed again.<br>
-✅ AI feature to convert Natural language to sql Query any time you need.
+✅ AI feature to convert Natural language to sql Query any time you need.<br>
-✅ Help Section
+✅ Help Section<br>
-✅ Multiple Tab to run multiple Query as and when needed.
+✅ Multiple Tab to run multiple Query as and when needed.<br>
-✅ Different Layout options as per the user requirement.
+✅ Different Layout options as per the user requirement.<br>

 ---